More people are getting boosters than new Covid-19 vaccinations. And others could soon become eligible for an additional shot - KTVZ

 By Madeline Holcombe, CNN

-People looking to boost their Covid-19 vaccinations have surpassed the number of people looking to begin them and the additional doses may soon be made available to a greater proportion of the US.
+The number of people in the US looking to boost their Covid-19 vaccinations has surpassed the tally of those looking to begin them as booster doses from more drug makers may soon be available.

-According to the latest data from the US Centers for Disease Control and Prevention (CDC), there are 1.3 times as many boosters administered each day than first shots.
+There are 1.3 times as many boosters administered each day compared with first shots, data from the US Centers for Disease Control and Prevention shows.

-And the number could grow, as the CDC’s vaccine advisory committee prepares to meet Thursday to discuss mixing and matching boosters as well as booster doses for Moderna and Johnson & Johnson.
+And the number could grow, as the CDC’s vaccine advisory committee prepares to meet Thursday to discuss booster doses for Moderna and Johnson & Johnson, as well as mixing and matching boosters and original doses among the drug makers.

-Up until this week, only the Pfizer vaccine has been authorized for use as a booster for certain high-risk groups who received two doses of the Pfizer vaccine at least six months ago.
+Until this week, only the Pfizer vaccine has been authorized for use as a booster for members of certain high-risk groups who received two doses of the Pfizer/BioNTech vaccine at least six months ago.

+A booster dose of the Pfizer coronavirus vaccine was found to be highly effective — 95.6% — in a Phase 3 trial, the companies announced Thursday.
+“Efficacy was consistent irrespective of age, sex, race, ethnicity or comorbid conditions,” they noted.

-But the Food and Drug Administration (FDA) on Wednesday authorized booster doses of the Moderna and Johnson & Johnson vaccines and said any of the three authorized vaccines could be used as a booster in a “mix and match approach” for eligible individuals.
+The Food and Drug Administration on Wednesday authorized booster doses of the Moderna and Johnson & Johnson vaccines and said any of the three authorized vaccines could be used as a booster in a “mix and match approach” for those eligible.

-Thursday’s meeting will decide which groups the CDC recommends the boosters for.
+The CDC on Thursday is expected to decide which groups it recommends for boosters.
 Typically, shots can be administered once the CDC director signs off on the recommendation.

-The FDA could also soon lower the age range on its emergency use authorizations for booster shots for coronavirus vaccines once more safety data comes in, officials told reporters Wednesday.
+The FDA, pending more safety data, could also soon lower the age range on its emergency use authorizations for booster shots for coronavirus vaccines, officials told reporters Wednesday.

-“We want to make sure that if we deploy the boosters in all of the age ranges, that we truly are making a benefit outweigh any risk,” Dr. Peter Marks, director of the FDA’s vaccine arm, the Center for Biologics Evaluation and Research, said.
+“We want to make sure that if we deploy the boosters in all of the age ranges that we truly are making a benefit outweigh any risk,” said Dr. Peter Marks, director of that agency’s vaccine arm, the Center for Biologics Evaluation and Research.
 “We will not hesitate to drop this age range as we see this benefit outweigh the risk, and because of the EUA authority that we have, we can do that in a relatively quick amount of time.”

-Health experts have said that vaccination is the key to controlling the spread of Covid-19, and many are still encouraging more Americans to get their first doses.
+Health experts stress vaccination as the key to controlling the spread of Covid-19, and many are still encouraging more Americans to get their first doses.

-But evidence suggests that immunity from full vaccination can wane, which drove the need to authorize booster doses of coronavirus vaccine, acting FDA commissioner Dr. Janet Woodcock said Wednesday.
+Evidence suggests that immunity from full vaccination can wane, driving the push to authorize booster doses of coronavirus vaccine, acting FDA Commissioner Dr. Janet Woodcock said Wednesday.

 “To date, the currently available data suggest waning immunity in some populations of fully vaccinated people,” Woodcock told reporters during a telephone briefing.